MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/01.Data Mining/README.md

 ```

-* In order to verify the current data scope availability for pharmacies, a sql script was created in the panel: model_Panel_Chek.sql*** content available only in local repository ***
+* ***content available only in local repository*** -  In order to verify the current data scope availability for pharmacies, a sql script was created in the panel: model_Panel_Chek.sql

 # Product qualification for models
 As mentioned earlier, each SKU requires a separate model to be built.